 We’ve done both: the relaxing camping weekend by the beach where we pretty much did nothing beyond look at the beach, maybe go for a surf, read a book, eat, sleep and repeat.

-And we’ve spent the Easter long weekend at a national park that involved plenty of hiking and walking, and much less reading and doing nothing.
+And we’ve spent long weekends at a national park that involved plenty of hiking and walking, and much less reading and doing nothing.

 So if you’re after either type of camping destination in a national park, here are a few ideas for: